 Samsung has balanced the utility of support software with a variety of health-oriented tools and the smart-home connectivity.

 While it is specialized, the Samsung Gear Sport has quite a few features that make it unique among a crowded field of competitors.
-The Gear Sport is also fairly durable so it will hold up well at work.
+The Gear Sport (available on Amazon) is also fairly durable so it will hold up well at work.

 Note that it comes in several colors and not all models are available with Bluetooth.
 If you do want to use Bluetooth, its effective range is about 30 feet with a paired device.
 Any longer and you risk breaking the connection.